NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 James Harden more than held his own, finishing with 26 points and 12 assists—plus a perfect setup on Houston's final possession that earned Nene a pair of game-winning free throws.

 Houston's offense continues to cook, producing an average of 122 points per game over the past week.
-Jumping the Spurs is a tough task, but the Rockets have achieved it behind remarkable offense and MVP-level play from Harden.
+Jumping the Spurs is a tough task, but the Rockets have achieved it behind their remarkable offense and MVP-level play from Harden.

 2. Cleveland Cavaliers